wnanbei/direwolf/docs/articles/quick-start.md

 ## Add Request Parameters

-Besides, direwolf provide a convient way to add parameters to request.
+Besides, direwolf provide a convenient way to add parameters to request.
 Such as Headers, Cookies, Params, etc.

 ```go
 import (